ONE OF OUR REPORT

 Phase 1.

 The Foundation organized the youth and school children in these two villages to clean the surroundings and weed the bushy paths that lead in and out of the villages.
-In summary the total turn out of participants was motivating since the goal is to inculcate in them the need to recognize their responsibility towards having a safer and a clean environment to prevent pollution and the subsequent outbreak of diseases such as malaria and cholera etc.
+In summary the total turn out of participants was motivating since the goal is to inculcate in them the need to recognize their responsibility towards having a safer and a clean environment to prevent pollution and the subsequent outbreak of diseases such as malaria and cholera etc. Findings: During this exercise it came to our notice that there is only one place of public convenience (Toilet Facility) Because of this most of the people prefer easing themselves in the bushy surroundings since they cannot join the queue of line which is always there at this place of convenience.,

 Secondly we were reliably informed by one of the sub chiefs that there is no market where the people can display their wares.
 Because of this most of them who are predominantly farmers prefer to either sell on the street corners or take it to the major markets in Mankessim and Swedru.